Tazoukaaa/Tazoukaaa/README.md

 ### Hi everyone 👋

 > I am a fullstack developer, mobile application developer, web/graphic/programming designer, graphic designer, apis designer/user and data architect.
-Currently, I can work with international companies and individuals.
+Currently, I can work with individuals.
 You can reach me by [mail](mailto:tazoukperso@gmail.com) or discord (Tazoukaa#1920)

 - 👷 I am able to touch many languages according to the requests
 - 👶 I was born near Vernon (27), I live in Agen (47) France.